-If I had a pound for every time I’ve heard a business coach say “charge your worth" I would be a very rich woman.
+If I had a pound for every time I’ve heard a business coach say “charge your worth” I would be a very rich woman.
 The big, glaring problem with charging your worth is that it simply isn’t very useful advice; for one it’s subjective and secondly it’s not a replicable process you can apply across multiple products or services.
 Plus, for those who have ever struggled with the abstract idea of their ‘worth’, it can be an incredibly triggering concept.
 So, here’s a full lowdown on how to charge for your services.

 How much should I charge for my services?
 Start with your ultimate goal (which will look different for all of us) and work backwards: desired turnover / annual billable hours x hours to deliver + expenses + value of impact or transformation = price